-As a CTC, RCTC represents the Riverside County subregion and assists SCAG in carrying out its functions as the Metropolitan Planning Organization (MPO).
+As the RTPA, RCTC represents the Riverside County subregion and assists the Southern California Association of Governments (SCAG) in carrying out its functions as the Metropolitan Planning Organization (MPO).
 SCAG, in coordination with RCTC, performs studies and develops consensus relative to regional growth forecasts, regional transportation plans, and mobile source components of the air quality plans maintained by the South Coast Air Quality Management District.
-RCTC also is responsible for submitting projects to SCAG for inclusion in the RTP.
+RCTC is also responsible for submitting projects to SCAG for inclusion in the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS).
 Per federal and state regulations, all projects programmed with federal and state funds, including locally funded regionally significant projects, are required to be included in the RTP.
 SCAG as the MPO is responsible for conducting analysis to enable CARB and the EPA to determine air quality conformity with adopted air plans for the six counties in the SCAG region (Imperial, Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties).

-The SCRRA or Metrolink, is a joint powers authority consisting of five member agencies: Los Angeles Metropolitan Transportation Authority (Metro), Orange County Transportation Authority (OCTA), Riverside County Transportation Commission (RCTC), San Bernardino County Transportation Authority (SBCTA), and Ventura County Transportation Commission (VCTC).
+The SCRRA or Metrolink, is a joint powers authority consisting of five member agencies: Los Angeles Metropolitan Transportation Authority (LA Metro), Orange County Transportation Authority (OCTA), San Bernardino County Transportation Authority (SBCTA), Ventura County Transportation Commission (VCTC), and RCTC.
 Metrolink is the premier commuter rail system in Southern California connecting communities on a 536 route-mile network.